There are two key themes when it comes to figuring out your path in life.

 Prompts About Relationships, Love & Personal Life

-- What relationship or relationships have had the biggest positive impact on your life?
+- What relationships or relationships have had the biggest positive impact on your life?

 - What does love mean to you?